Loading...

 ModeConfigAvailabilityWhen to use

-Adaptivethinking: {type: "adaptive"}Opus 4.6Claude decides when and how much to think.
+Adaptivethinking: {type: "adaptive"}Opus 4.6, Sonnet 4.6Claude determines when and how much to use extended thinking.
 Use effort to guide.

 Manualthinking: {type: "enabled", budget_tokens: N}All models.
-Deprecated on Opus 4.6 — use adaptive mode instead.When you need precise control over thinking token spend.
+Deprecated on Opus 4.6 and Sonnet 4.6 (consider adaptive mode instead).When you need precise control over thinking token spend.

-Adaptive thinking is currently available on Opus 4.6.
+Adaptive thinking is available on Opus 4.6 and Sonnet 4.6.
 Older models only support type: "enabled" with budget_tokens.
-On Opus 4.6, type: "enabled" with budget_tokens is still accepted but deprecated — we recommend using adaptive thinking with the effort parameter instead.
+On both Opus 4.6 and Sonnet 4.6, type: "enabled" with budget_tokens is still accepted but deprecated.

 Important considerations